maxckes/police_fir_case_study_and_analyzer/README.md

 ### Updating or extending the corpus
 - Edit or replace `ipc.csv` / `crpc.csv` with your sources (keep the expected columns).
 - Re-run `python load_law_corpus.py` to rebuild embeddings and the collection.
-- You may add URLs in metadata later and teach the UI to display them (currently empty).
+- You may add URLs in metadata later and teach the UI to display them.

 ### Troubleshooting
 - “Google API Key not found” in the app: Ensure `.env` has `GOOGLE_API_KEY` and the process can read it.
 - “Failed to connect to the Vector Database”: Run `python load_law_corpus.py` first to create the collection.
-- “Error reading PDF”: The file might be scanned or have complex layout; try uploading a `.txt` version.
 - Embedding/LLM rate limits: The loader retries on errors with a short delay.
 If it loops too long, re-run later.
-- Empty or poor results: Increase Top‑K in the sidebar, verify your CSV contents, and rebuild the corpus.
+- Empty or poor results: Verify your CSV contents and rebuild the corpus.
+Increase `top_k_laws` in code if you need more context.

 ### Privacy and usage
 - The UI shows a disclaimer and is intended for internal police use.
 Do not input sensitive PII.